Dental Crown and Bridge

 and tooth, and is not a good situation.
 If you have open

-air, and or sweets.
+air, or sweets.

 -